-Your state’s laws, as indicated by this state legislators' map, determine whether you will need to show an ID, and if so, what kind.
+Your state’s laws determine whether you will need to show an ID and if so, what kind.

-Other states accept certain types of non-photo IDs, such as birth certificates, Social Security cards, bank statements, and utility bills.
 Each state is specific about the documents it will accept as proof of identification.
-Be sure you know your state’s voter ID requirements prior to Election Day.
+Be sure you know your state’s voter ID requirements before Election Day.

-Even if you don’t have a form of ID that your state asks for, you may be allowed to vote.
-But some states require you to take additional measures after you vote to make sure that your vote counts.
+Even if you do not have a form of ID that your state asks for, you may be able to vote.
+Some states require you take extra measures after you vote to make sure that your vote counts.

-Even if you have a form of ID that your state accepts, you may be required to cast a provisional ballot if the name or address on your ID doesn’t match the name or address on your voter registration.
-This may happen, for example, if:
+Even with the right ID, you may have to cast a provisional ballot.
+This can happen if the name or address on your ID does not match the name or address on your voter registration.
+For instance:

-- You get married, change your last name, update your voter registration but present a driver’s license with your unmarried name.
+You get married, change your last name, and update your voter registration.
+But your driver’s license, which you present as ID, still has your unmarried name on it.

-- You move, present a current utility bill as proof of ID but forget to update your address on your voter registration beforehand.
+You move and for your voter ID, you present a current utility bill.
+Unfortunately, you've forgotten to update your address on your voter registration beforehand.

-Additionally, some states require you to notify your local registration office of any change in your name to remain a qualified registered voter.
+Some states require that you notify your local registration office of any name change.